Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 swing 38:
 - By RetroAdvance64.
-- A direct remake to the "Lunar" swing.
+- [Re-made by the original artist] -- Ported from Supernova.

 swing 39:
 - By RetroAdvance64.
-- A direct remake to the original swing.
-The style is changed to match with Cube 396 and be consistent to the modern clock theme for Supernova.
+- [Re-made by the original artist] -- Redesigned to go on-par with the "Time" Icon theme/flair for Supernova.

 swing 41:
 - By Drian114.